 Elevated blood sugar levels can lead to blurred vision.
 This symptom can be experienced by children who have already been diagnosed with type 1 or type 2 diabetes, and it can also be a warning sign that your child has diabetes.

 Why a Great Experience is Essential for Your Child's Eye Exam

 When choosing an eye doctor for your child, it is imperative to find a qualified professional who knows how to treat kids.
 Regular pediatric eye exams are important, and unless your child has a pleasant and fun eye exam, he or she will refuse to return next year.
-A positive eye care experience at TSO Willowbrook goes far towards promoting healthy eyes and clear vision in your child’s future!
+A positive eye care experience at Texas State Optical Willowbrook goes far towards promoting healthy eyes and clear vision in your child’s future!

 BOOK A PEDIATRIC EYE EXAM!